Photo credit: Le Tour de Norfolk

 Trans Canada Trail (TCT) – A portion of this cross-Canada trail runs through Norfolk County.
 Multi-use trails with various surface types.

-• Delhi Rail Trail – This converted railway corridor, known as the old CN Rail Line, connects the neighbouring towns of Simcoe and Delhi in Norfolk County.
+• Delhi Rail Trail – This 14km trail on a converted railway corridor, known as the old CN Rail Line, connects the neighbouring towns of Simcoe and Delhi in Norfolk County.
 In Simcoe, access the trail just off Norfolk Street North on Davis Street.
 The trail heads west to Fertilizer Road, just east of Delhi, with access points at Park Road near the Toyotetsu Plant, at Windham East Quarterline Road, Nixon Road and Windham West Quarterline Road.
-The gravel trail is approximately 18 km long.
+The gravel trail is approximately 14 km long.
 See also below listing for Norfolk County Trails (under Norfolk County – Published Maps) for trail map.

-• Waterford Heritage Trail – This 18 km gravel trail in Norfolk County runs north into Brant County.
-The trail boasts a 166 m long high-level bridge, called the Black Bridge, with panoramic views of the Waterford Ponds.
+• Waterford Heritage Trail – This 20km stonedust trail in Norfolk County runs north into Brant County and south, connecting to the Norfolk Sunrise Trail and Lynn Valley Trails which runs south to Port Dover and Lake Erie.
+The trail boasts a 166m long high-level bridge, called the Black Bridge, with panoramic views of the Waterford Ponds.
+In Waterford, discover the historic warehouse buildings along the river that now house restaurants, cafes and antique markets.

 • Lynn Valley Trail – This 10 km trail is located on the former CNR rail line that was established along the pioneer river trail in 1873 as the Lake Huron and Port Dover Railway.
 The trail connects the business districts of Simcoe and Port Dover, passing through a number of different habitats including mixed woods, wetlands, open grassland and agricultural land, all along the scenic Lynn River.
 For trail map, see below listing for Norfolk County Trails, under Norfolk County – Published Maps.